I’ve been maintaining a Pinterest board for World War I for a dozen years.

 It’s still not pretty, but it’s important.

-For the sake of our humanity, we need to know, even on such a medium as Pinterest.
+For the sake of our humanity, we need to know, even on a platform like Pinterest.

-I maintain a number of different WWI Pinterest boards.
+I maintain several WWI Pinterest boards.
 Here they are:

 (My novel covered quite a bit of ground!)